 Calculate Total Cost and ROI

-Modern cloud data warehouses promote savings of time, money and labour.
+Modern cloud data warehouses promote savings of time, money, and labor.
 Compare your current data integration workflow with a different competition in the market.

 Perform a thorough audit and calculate the cost of your current data pipeline before investing in data integration activities.
-The costs you need to consider are costs of configuring and maintaining, opportunity costs incurred by failures, stoppages and downtime.
-There will also be subscription costs of your data warehouse and BI tool.
+The costs you need to consider are costs of configuring and maintaining, opportunity costs incurred by failures, stoppages, and downtime.
+There will also be subscription costs for your data warehouse and BI tool.